 What’s happening with the rail service?

-From Sunday 15 May 2022 we will introduce a new timetable.
+From Sunday 11 December 2022 we will introduce a new timetable.
 You can plan your journey at www.nationalrail.co.uk.
 You can also check when the quietest services are by using our ‘Find a quieter train’ tool.

 What's happening in the new timetable?

 - Introduce a more punctual, and reliable service with a closer match to a “clock-face timetable”, where each station has more consistent arrivals, departures and connections that then repeat each hour, making public transport more attractive and easier to plan

 - Reduce platform crowding and improve punctuality across the wider network by using more platforms and new track at Gatwick Airport railway station from early January

 - Prepare services on Thameslink routes connected to St Albans for the introduction of a new station at Brent Cross West in the future

 - Add more space for customers at the busiest times of day, alongside some journey time improvements to services running via Gatwick

 Many network-wide changes relate to the upgrade underway at Gatwick Airport Railway station.
 From January 2023, all seven platforms are in use as well as a new track upgrade, so trains can approach the station at higher speeds.
 Newly widened platforms alongside changes to how we run trains through the station, will mean less busy platforms, improving the experience of using Gatwick Airport and helping trains to depart on time.
 The seven hundred trains that pass-through Gatwick station daily will run more punctually, more reliably, and in some cases such as to Brighton in the rush hour, the journey will be 10-14% faster, benefitting hundreds of thousands of customers every day.